-Trial lawyer with experience spanning all phases of complex litigation or regulatory investigations, including handling multijurisdictional parallel proceedings both in district courts and at the International Trade Commission (ITC).
+Benjamin Elacqua is sought-after counsel for multibillion-dollar global intellectual property disputes.
+He handles all phases of complex litigation and regulatory investigations, including multijurisdictional parallel proceedings in U.S. District Courts and at the U.S. International Trade Commission.

 Ben is actively involved in the community, teaching a high school mock trial class and regularly coaching youth sports.
 His pro bono practice includes work on immigration and prisoner advocacy matters.

 As the firm’s designated relationship partner for a Fortune 10 consumer electronics company, Ben coordinated and helped develop the litigation strategy for an epic multi-billion-dollar global royalty and patent dispute with Qualcomm.
 The two-year SEP-focused battle ended in a settlement after both sides presented opening arguments in a U.S. district court in San Diego.